-Myths about the Middle Ages: What You Know about Medieval History May Be Wrong
+Myths About the Middle Ages: What You Know About Medieval History May Be Wrong

 When "Common Knowledge" isn't True

-I am an amateur historian, and I have visited many hundreds of medieval sites, read thousands of pages of original documents including household account books, shipping and packing inventory lists and more documents, studied and put into practice dozens of historical techniques for working with fabric, chemicals, and much more, and yet I'm amazed at the amount of misinformation there is out there about this important time period.
+I am an amateur historian, and I have visited many hundreds of medieval sites, read thousands of pages of original primary documents including household account books, shipping and packing inventory lists, and more documents; studied and put into practice dozens of historical techniques for working with fabric, chemicals, and much more, and yet I'm amazed at the amount of misinformation there is out there about this important time period.
 Once people find out that I love medieval history, they will gleefully assail me with all sorts of misinformation about the Middle Ages and refuse to be convinced otherwise, no matter what proof I provide.
 So I thought I would take a few minutes of everyone's time to correct many of the myths about the Middle Ages, and show something of how people of that historical era really did live.

 The Middle Ages was a period of time from roughly the Fall of Rome in 476 A.D. to the Fall of Byzantium in 1453 A.D., almost a one-thousand year period.
 The Middle Ages is not the same as the "Dark Ages."
-And, in fact, recent scholarship has discovered that even the "Dark Ages" were not that dark--that era of history was merely called "dark" because historians had so little information about the time period that they were unable to shed light on it.
+And, in fact, recent scholarship has discovered that even the "Dark Ages" were not that dark—that era of history was merely called "dark" because historians had so little information about the time period that they were unable to shed light on it.
 Few documents survive from the so-called "Dark Ages," and many of the documents that survive from the Middle Ages are buried in private collections, or not otherwise readily available even to established scholars.
-In addition, there is no directory or catalogue of what manuscripts and documents actually exist, and where they are--so that most scholars must simply go to a region and start hunting for likely (and often unlikely) places where such documents might be stored.
+In addition, there is no directory or catalogue of what manuscripts and documents actually exist, and where they are—so that most scholars must simply go to a region and start hunting for likely (and often unlikely) places where such documents might be stored.